darenjacobs/k8s_flask_app/README.md

 ### USE THE APP
-The final output of the terraform provides the public IP.
-Curl that IP
+The ultimate result from Terraform yields the public IP.
+Execute a cURL command using that IP.
 ```
 data.http.my_app_service: Reading...
 data.http.my_app_service: Read complete after 0s [id=http://35.223.191.68/]